-1. It should be noted that philosophers concerned with religion tend to be less enthusiastic about ‘naturalism’.
-See the essays in Craig and Moreland (eds) (2000) Naturalism a Critical Analysis.
+1. It should be noted that philosophers concerned with religion tend to be less enthusiastic about “naturalism”.
+See the essays in Craig and Moreland 2000.

-3. ‘The flood of projects over the last two decades that attempt to fit mental causation or mental ontology into a “naturalistic picture of the world” strike me as having more in common with political or religious ideology than with a philosophy that maintains perspective on the difference between what is known and what is speculated.
-Materialism is not established, or even deeply supported, by science’ (Burge 1993).
+4. “The flood of projects over the last two decades that attempt to fit mental causation or mental ontology into a ‘naturalistic picture of the world’ strike me as having more in common with political or religious ideology than with a philosophy that maintains perspective on the difference between what is known and what is speculated.
+Materialism is not established, or even deeply supported, by science” (Burge 1993a).

-7. Leibniz’s ‘pre-established harmony’ similarly evades the causal closure argument for physicalism by denying that mental states have physical effects.
-But where standard ‘epiphenomenalism’ at least allows that conscious states are caused by brain states, Leibniz held that the physical and conscious realms are causally quite independent.
+8. Leibniz’s “pre-established harmony” similarly evades the causal closure argument for physicalism by denying that mental states have physical effects.
+But where standard “epiphenomenalism” at least allows that conscious states are caused by brain states, Leibniz held that the physical and conscious realms are causally quite independent.

-9. On similar grounds, general principles of theory choice would also seem to count against both pre-established harmony and the sometimes-defended ‘overdeterminationist’ view that the physical effects of mental states are always strongly overdetermined by both a sui generis mental cause and a physical cause.
-(For a version of the latter, see Mellor 1995.)
+11. On similar grounds, general principles of theory choice would also seem to count against both pre-established harmony and the sometimes-defended “overdeterminationist” view (Mellor 1995) that the physical effects of mental states are always strongly overdetermined by both a sui generis mental cause and a physical cause.

-11. Note how an analogous difficulty can be pressed against the epiphenomenalist view of conscious states: how can a supposedly non-natural realm of conscious facts make any difference to what we say and do in the physical world?
-(Cf. Chalmers, 1995 Chapter 5.)
+13. Note how an analogous difficulty can be pressed against the epiphenomenalist view of conscious states: how can a supposedly non-natural realm of conscious facts make any difference to what we say and do in the physical world? (see Chalmers 1996: Chapter 5).

-14. It might seem confusing that this Putnamian view gets classified as ‘non-naturalist’.
-What could be more naturalist than the view that mathematics is warranted on empirical grounds?
+14. It might seem confusing that this Putnamian view is here classified as “non-naturalist”.
+What could be more naturalist than the view that mathematics is warranted because of its role in scientific theories?
 But recall the distinction between methodological and ontological naturalism.
-Putnam’s view is certainly methodologically naturalist, but ontologically he is committed to non-natural facts that transcend the spatiotemporal realm.
+Putnam’s view is certainly methodologically naturalist, but ontologically he is committed to facts that are non-natural in the sense that they transcend the spatiotemporal realm.

-15. Moreover, Jackson assumes that any identification of a folk kind with a fundamental kind must involve a demonstration that the fundamental kind fills the relevant folk conceptual role (this assumption is crucial to the currently popular ‘two-dimensional’ argument for mind-body dualism, as in Jackson 1993, Chalmers 1996.)
-However, this assumption is quite unconvincing.
-Jackson says that we could only have found out that temperature = mean kinetic energy, say, via a demonstration that mean kinetic energy plays the same causal role as temperature (cf. Jackson, 2003, 254–5).
-This is plausible enough.
+17. Moreover, Jackson argues that any identification of a folk kind with a fundamental kind must involve a demonstration that the fundamental kind fills the relevant folk conceptual role (this assumption is crucial to the currently popular “two-dimensional” argument for mind-body dualism, as in Jackson 1993; Chalmers 1996).
+However, some of Jackson’s arguments for this claim are puzzling.
+He says that we could only have found out that temperature = mean kinetic energy, say, via a demonstration that mean kinetic energy plays the same causal role as temperature (Jackson 2003: 254–5).
+That is plausible enough.
 But there is no obvious reason why our knowledge of this causal role should come from analysis of the folk concept of temperature.
 The derivation would work just as well if this were inductive knowledge derived from a posteriori observation of temperatures.